breard-r/acmed/README.md

 ## Planned features

 - A standalone server dedicated to the tls-alpn-01 challenge validation
+- A set of hooks that can be used in most circumstances
 - Daemon and certificates management via the `acmectl` tool